-Chocolate became part of Sicilian cuisine from the Spanish domination of Sicily, when the explorer Hernán Cortés brought back from his trip to Mexico the first cocoa beans and the recipe needed to make a paste from them, that is what the Aztecs used to call xocoàtl.
+Chocolate became part of Sicilian cuisine from the Spanish domination of Sicily when the explorer Hernán Cortés brought back from his trip to Mexico the first cocoa beans and the recipe needed to make a paste from them is what the Aztecs used to call xocoàtl.

-At first used to enhance the flavour of savoury dishes as they learned from Aztecs, Modican pesants created a brand new recipe for a chocolate with unique characteristics that they kept secret for centuries.
+At first, used to enhance the flavour of savoury dishes as they learned from Aztecs, Modican peasants created a brand new recipe for chocolate with unique characteristics that they kept secret for centuries.

 Modica: where the legendary Chocolate of Modica born

-Modica was the largest county of the Kingdom of Sicily, also appointed as "The Kingdom in the Kingdom" for the size of its dominated area, but also for its prosperity, the magnificent Baroque art as well as its pastry-making traditions.
+Modica was the largest county of the Kingdom of Sicily, also appointed as "The Kingdom in the Kingdom" for the size of its dominated area, its prosperity, the magnificent Baroque art, and its pastry-making traditions.

-In an opposite way to what happened later in the Kingdom of Italy and across whole Europe, in Modica the chocolate making never turn into an industrial process, preserving the handcrafted techniques.
+In contrast to what happened later in the Kingdom of Italy and across Europe, in Modica, chocolate making never turned into an industrial process, preserving the handcrafted techniques.

-What's the best way to consume chocolate of modica?
+What's the best way to consume chocolate from modica?